pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 1. Verify that your GitHub repo has a `Lab12` folder with at minimum:

    - `README.md`
+   - Java or python client code with comments
+   - Java or python server code with comments

 2. In the Pilot Dropbox, paste the URL to the `Lab12` folder in your GitHub repo
    - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab12